gamejolt/terms/privacy/global.md

 ### Who we are

-Lucent Web Creative, LLC (dba Game Jolt) (“Game Jolt,” “We,” or “Us”) collects, uses and is responsible for certain personal information about you, as part of the Game Jolt website, software application, and embedded widgets found on other sites (collectively, the “Service”).
+Game Jolt Inc. (“Game Jolt,” “We,” or “Us”) collects, uses and is responsible for certain personal information about you, as part of the Game Jolt website, software application, and embedded widgets found on other sites (collectively, the “Service”).